mmunbar065/mmunbar065/README.md

 - 👋 Hi, I’m @mmunbar065
 - 👀 I’m interested in strength sports, politics and technology
 - 🌱 I’m currently learning programming by studying a CertHE in Software Development, currently in my 2/2 year
+- 💻 I'm also working as a Product Manager at the moment

 <!---
 mmunbar065/mmunbar065 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.